If you want to live the experience of seeing the Nazca lines, check this : Nazca Lines Experience

 The Nazca lines are geoglyphs located in an arid coastal area of Peru that cover around 170 square miles.
 The lines are etched into the ground and there are literally thousands of different designs depicting creatures from both the natural world and the imagination.
 These designs feature animals such as the spider, hummingbird, monkey, lizard, pelican and a whale.
 There are plants such as trees, flowers and geometric shapes such as wavy lines, triangles, spirals and rectangles.

 It is said that the lines date back to 200BC to 500AD, to the time when the Nazca people lived in the region.
-The ancient Nazca people’s in their prehistoric culture used engineering technics to bring water to the surface for irrigation purposes.
+The ancient Nazca people, in their prehistoric culture, used engineering techniques to bring water to the surface for irrigation purposes.
 Mr. Proulx and Mr. David Johnson were working on the Nazca Lines since 1996 and found the connection between the lines and the water system.
-Johnson mapped the location wells and faults that were sources of freshwater that were marked by the geoglyphs.
+Johnson mapped the location of wells and faults that were freshwater sources marked by geoglyphs.

 It is mentioned the Peruvian archaeologist Toribio Mejia Xesspe was the first one to study and report the Nazca Lines after discovering the lines on foot in 1927.
 Then, with the increase of air travel in the 1930s, these lines became better known and nowadays attract multiple tourists every year.